yinjjiew/Variational-Autoencoder/README.md

 # Variational-Autoencoder
-Introductions and implimentartions for some common Variational Autoencoders
+Introductions and implimentartions for some common Variational Autoencoders(VAE)
 ## VAE
-VAE is
+Here we first introduce the classical VAE. $$a+b$$